Namibia Overland Worldwide Discovery Adventure

-The Namib desert, the world’s oldest is host to some of the planet’s highest dunes.
-Further north Etosha National Park, is a vast salt pan and surrounding plain is home to a vast array of wildlife that’s adapted to Namibia’s dry desert conditions.
-Prepare for elephant, Rhino, Springbok, Zebra, Lion and more.
+The Namib desert is the world’s oldest and plays host to some of the planet’s highest and most dramatic sand dunes.
+Further north Etosha National Park, is a vast salt pan and the surrounding plain is home to a vast array of wildlife that’s adapted to Namibia’s dry desert conditions.
+We’ll expect to see Elephant, Rhino, Springbok, Zebra, Lion and more.

 Spitzkoppe in south Damaraland is range of high granite peaks that light up at dawn and dusk, Swakopmund with its German colonial past sits where the desert meets the sea and Skeleton coast.